allisonlee572/AthenasGuidingLight/README.md

 # AthenasGuidingLight

-# Code inspired and guided by Chris Weatherford
+# Code inspired and guided by Chris Weatherford, Hamed Adefuwa, and Arduino